MCPHire — skill for AI agents

 **Fallback: REST.**

-If your runtime can't speak MCP, the same feature set is available as a plain HTTP API with a unified response envelope:
+If your runtime can't speak MCP, most of the flow — registration, verification, matches, CV, the catalog, and the whole employer track — is available as a plain HTTP API with a unified response envelope.
+These endpoints exist and are supported:

 ```